AI & Data Series · 🔥 High Demand · Standalone or Add-On

 4. Llama Guard: Meta's open-source safety classifier for screening inputs and outputs

-6. Jailbreak and prompt injection defence: input sanitisation, instruction hierarchy, and constitutional AI patterns
+6. Jailbreak and prompt injection defence: input sanitisation and instruction hierarchy patterns

-7. Content moderation: OpenAI Moderation API and building custom classifiers for domain-specific content policies
+7. Content moderation: OpenAI Moderation API and custom classifiers for domain-specific policies

 8. Fallback strategies: graceful degradation when models fail, time out, or produce unsafe output

-Shipping an AI feature to production is different from shipping a traditional API.
-Latency is higher, costs vary with usage, outputs are non-deterministic, and failures are often silent.
-This phase covers everything needed to run AI systems reliably at scale.
+Shipping an AI feature to production is different from shipping a traditional API — latency is higher, costs vary with usage, outputs are non-deterministic, and failures are often silent.
+This phase covers running AI systems reliably at scale.

 2. Streaming AI responses to the frontend: Server-Sent Events in FastAPI and Next.js

-3. Background AI jobs: processing documents, generating embeddings, and running batch inference with Celery / ARQ
+3. Background AI jobs: document processing, embeddings, and batch inference with Celery / ARQ

 4. Caching LLM responses: semantic caching with GPTCache and Redis to reduce cost and latency

-5. LLM proxy layer: routing requests across providers, implementing fallbacks, and tracking usage with LiteLLM
+5. LLM proxy layer: routing requests across providers, fallbacks, and usage tracking with LiteLLM

 6. Multi-tenancy: isolating AI features, vector namespaces, and usage quotas per user or organisation

-1. Deploying AI APIs with FastAPI on AWS ECS: containerised inference services with auto-scaling
+1. FastAPI on AWS ECS: containerised AI inference services with auto-scaling

 2. AWS Lambda for lightweight AI features: serverless LLM calls with cold start optimisation

-3. AWS Bedrock: accessing Claude, Llama, Titan, and other foundation models through AWS's managed API
+3. AWS Bedrock: accessing Claude, Llama, Titan, and other foundation models through AWS

-4. Amazon OpenSearch with vector engine: AWS-native vector search alternative to Pinecone
+4. Amazon OpenSearch with vector engine: AWS-native vector search for RAG at scale

-5. Secrets management: storing and rotating API keys for OpenAI, Anthropic, and Pinecone with AWS Secrets Manager
+5. Secrets management: storing and rotating API keys with AWS Secrets Manager

 3. OpenTelemetry for AI: tracing LLM calls as spans in distributed traces